Frequently Asked Questions

 I don't recommend they jump straight into large festivals and events because every artist there is a registered business with the state and we are licensed to collect taxes.
 Doing those events without a business registration is risky because the state people can randomly show up.

-These kids can be very skilled for their age, but they're mostly likely not skilled enough to compete with adults with 20 years of experience.
-I don't want them to give up because no one is buying from them and they think their stuff is terrible.
-If they want to make this a career, they need to focus on their skills and what their goals are.
+These kids can be very skilled for their age, but they're likely not skilled enough to compete with adults with 20 years of experience.
+I don't want them to give up because no one is buying from them, and they think their stuff is terrible.
+If they want to make this a career, they need to focus on their skills and their goals.

 Doing shows is an investment in money and time.
-Events do cost money, and so do the white canopy, display items, product inventory, and office items (paper bags/ boxes).
+Events cost money, as do the white canopy, display items, product inventory, and office items (paper bags/ boxes).
 The artist is also expected to provide and transport everything.
 Canopies are not provided by the events.
 If your kid can't drive or doesn't have access to a car, they will need help transporting everything.

 If they're a young teen, encourage them to do teen events.
 Let them experiment and have fun.